This post may contain affiliate links which won’t change your price but will share some commission.

 - 1/2 cup dried apricots chopped

-Mix the first 4 ingredients in a large bowl.
+- Mix the first oats, brown rice crisp cereal, coconut, and nuts in a large bowl.

-Pour the wet ingredients over the dry ingredients and stir together.
+- Pour the wet ingredients over the dry ingredients and stir to coat evenly.

-Put it on a rack to cool, and let it cool completely before removing the granola.
+- Put the granola on a rack to cool, and let it cool completely before removing it from the pan.
 Stir in the apricots and store in an airtight container.

 Peanut Butter Granola Price Breakdown